Centre for Urban Design and Mental Health

 • Please include at least one relevant photograph, illustration, or other graphic (with description and any attributions).

 • If ethics approval is relevant, details should be included.
+Please check our Policies on Human and Animal Rights.

 • Please avoid specialist jargon to ensure that the papers are accessible to all.